elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 ```

+The image below demonstrates how different learning rate values ​​operate.

+[Image]

+- **On the left** there is a very low **Learning Rate**, it will be possible to reach the solution, but it will take a long time.
+- **In the center** the **Learning Rate is good**, converging to the solution in a few iterations
+- **On the right** there is a very high **Learning Rate**, causing the algorithm to diverge, getting further away from the solution at each step.

+> [!TIP]
+> It is possible to use `GridSearch` to find a good learning rate, but it is important to limit the number of iterations to avoid slow models.

 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->